popeindustries/pwa-workshop/step12/README.md

 # Step 12

-In addition to `ServiceWorker` and HTTPS, a [`manifest.json`](https://developer.mozilla.org/en-US/docs/Web/Manifest) file is generally required to qualify for authentic PWA status.
+At a minimum, in addition to `ServiceWorker` and HTTPS, a [`manifest.json`](https://developer.mozilla.org/en-US/docs/Web/Manifest) file is generally required to qualify for authentic *PWA* status.

 Manifest files are an attempt to replace much of the meta data we currently add to the `<head>`.
 Things like icons, application titles, background colours, and behaviour when saved to and launched from the home screen can now be specified in a single file.